-On today’s date in 2002, former pope John Paul II arrived in Toronto for the 10th World Youth Day 2002 (WYD2002).
+On today’s date in 2002, former pope John Paul II arrived in Toronto for the 10th World Youth Day (WYD2002).

 Printed by Ashton-Potter on JAC paper using six-colour lithography, the stamps were die cut with general tagging along each side.
-Measuring 30 mm x 40 mm (vertical), the stamps were available in sealed and unsealed booklets of eight stamps.
-The official first-day cover was cancelled in Toronto.
+Measuring 30 millimetres by 40 millimetres (vertical), the stamps are available in sealed and unsealed booklets of eight stamps.
+An official first-day cover was also cancelled in Toronto.

 Designed by Lise Giguère, of Montréal, with photography by François Brunelle, the stamp incorporated the WYD2002 logo without compromising its aesthetic qualities or diminishing the festival’s religious atmosphere.
 The prominent logo consists of four elements to symbolize the location, participants and spirit of this international event.
 The cross symbolizes the presence of Jesus and has a shape similar to the pope’s pastoral staff.
 A yellow circle represents the attending youth, while the blue section represents the oceans and waters of Canada.
 The three open sides symbolize the oceans bordering Canada—the Pacific to the west, Atlantic to the east and Arctic to the north.
 The maple leaf is Canada’s national symbol and representative of the kindness and hospitality foreign guests often receive.

 Going back even further to 1984, Canada Post issued a set of two stamps to mark the papal visit that would take place later that year.

 Upon arrival in September 1984, John Paul II became the first pope to step foot in Canada.